reimersoftware/.github/CONTRIBUTING.md

 ask questions and suggest different approaches.
 Even though the reviewer strives to be polite, don't take a possible criticism personally.
 After all, we'd really love to get your contribution!

+Because of legal reasons, all contributors must [sign][cla-sign] our [Contributor License Agreement][cla].
+It's a quick, automated process, we promise!
+Watch for messages from our CLA bot.

 ## Thanks!